5‑Minute Pilates Flow to Relieve Lower Back Pain – No Equipment Needed

 - Return to hands‑and‑knees.

-- Extend your right arm forward while extending your left leg back, keeping hips level.
+- Extend your right arm forward while stretching your left leg back, hips level.

 - Switch sides.

 Do five rounds per side.
-This move strengthens the deep core muscles that act like a natural brace for the spine.
+This move fires the deep core muscles that act like a built‑in brace for your spine.

 5. Bridge Lift (1 minute)